 Suspense

-When revenue recordsare loaded into CommPay, they are matched with corresponding CommPay information in the Policies / Client Fees screen and active suspense rules.
-Records that fail to match display in the Suspense screen.
+When statements are loaded into CommPay, they are matched with existing CommPay information in the Policies / Client Fees screen and active suspense rules.
+Records that fail to match are listed in the Suspense screen with the reason they did not match displayed in the Status column.

 Suspense records must be matched before statements can be processed.

 CommPay Statements

-Actions
+The Manage Suspense Records section contains information about how to view the suspense balance, assign and match records, and keep records on suspense.

+The Resolve Suspense Records section contains information about how to resolve various suspense reasons.